harshendram/SnackSwift---A-food-delivery-App/README.md

-Here’s the revised README with the **Design Prototypes** section placed before **Installation** and including placeholders for two images each for the low-fidelity and high-fidelity designs.

----

 # SnackSwift 🍱📲

 **SnackSwift** is a college intrainstitutional project for on-campus food delivery.
 Built with Swift for iOS, SnackSwift provides a smooth and intuitive experience for users wanting to order food on campus with ease.